A Beginner's Guide to Backcountry Snowboarding

 Getting Out There

-Familiarize yourself with whatever gear you’ve chosen for your trip and start planning your first backcountry tour.
+Familiarize yourself with whatever gear you’ve chosen for your adventure and start planning your first backcountry tour.
 Go through your gear checklist and lay everything on the floor in front of you.
 Never go into the backcountry alone until you’re extremely experienced - even then you should always have a partner.
 Round up your buddies or browse an online forum for riding partners - just make sure they know you’re a beginner.
 That checklist?
 Run through it again!

 Browse trip reports online or use word of mouth to find an easily accessible destination.
 Check your local avalanche forecasts the night before and the morning of your tour at www.avalache.org.
 For your first time, simplicity is best.
 You’ll be learning proper skinning techniques and how to assemble/unassemble your gear.